FrrrankZhou/CSproject/README.md

 # CSproject
 this is Frank's 2048 game

-use wasd key to play
+use wasd button to play

 w refers to up